-The new dispensation has been phased in, and consists of a two-tier credit system:
+The new dispensation consists of a two-tier credit system:

-- 1. A medical scheme fees tax credit (MTC) will apply in respect of qualifying contributions to a medical scheme; and - 2.
-An additional medical expenses tax credit (AMTC) will apply in respect of other qualifying medical expenses.
+- 1. A medical scheme fees tax credit (MTC) that applies in respect of qualifying contributions to a medical scheme. - 2.
+An additional medical expenses tax credit (AMTC) that applies in respect of other qualifying medical expenses.

-The application of the additional medical expense tax credit system falls into three categories:
+The application of the AMTC system falls into three categories: